awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `ElasticGpuSpecifications`  <a name="cfn-ec2-instance-elasticgpuspecifications"></a>
 An elastic GPU to associate with the instance\.
 An Elastic GPU is a GPU resource that you can attach to your Windows instance to accelerate the graphics performance of your applications\.
-For more information, see [ Amazon EC2 Elastic GPUs](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/elastic-graphics.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [Amazon EC2 Elastic GPUs](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/elastic-graphics.html) in the *Amazon EC2 User Guide*\.
 *Required*: No
 *Type*: List of [ElasticGpuSpecification](aws-properties-ec2-instance-elasticgpuspecification.md)
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)